Sumer: Social and family life

 Sumerian culture was male-dominated and stratified.
 The Code of Ur-Nammu, the oldest such codification yet discovered, dating to the Ur III, reveals a glimpse at societal structure in late Sumerian law.
 Beneath the lu-gal ("great man" or king), all members of society belonged to one of two basic strata: The "lu" or free person, and the slave (male, arad; female geme).
 The son of a lu was called a dumu-nita until he married.
 A woman (munus) went from being a daughter (dumu-mi), to a wife (dam), then if she outlived her husband, a widow (numasu) and she could then remarry another man who was from the same tribe.

+In early Sumer women played an important public rule as priestesses.
+They could also own property, transact business and had their rights protected by the courts.
+Sons and daughters inherited property on equal terms.
+The status of women deteriorated in the centuries after 2300 BC.
+Their right to dispose of their property was limited, and the female deities also lost their former importance.